gwentruong/balticconnect/README.md

-# WESEA BALTIC CHALLENGE
+# BalticConnect

-A simple web app to navigate Baltic Sea status
+A simple web app to navigate Baltic Sea status, made with love and spirit from WeSeaChallenge